 For greatest success, Pachysandra should be planted at six inch spacing, or four plants per square foot.

-Our planting guide provides step by step instructions for planting:
+Our planting guide provides step by step instructions and tips for planting:

 Remember - Once established, a Pachysandra planting will eliminate grass cutting and weeding.
 Your lawn work stops at the edge of the lawn.